jeremija/extendable.js/README.md

 #Extendable.js

-A Node.js, AMD module, or global module which assists in extending objects and overriding object methods.
+A Node.js, AMD module, or global module which assists in extending objects and overriding object methods using prototypal inheritance.

 #Usage